-Professor Patrick Corish of Maynooth, who died last year [10 January 2013], locates the mission of Palladius in Leinster, and in particular with three ancient churches in Co Wicklow, and that his work was supplemented or continued by missionary figures like Secundinus, Auxilius and Iserninus –who appear to have had little or no contact with Saint Patrick.
+Professor Patrick Corish of Maynooth, who died three years ago [10 January 2013], locates the mission of Palladius in Leinster, and in particular with three ancient churches in Co Wicklow, and that his work was supplemented or continued by missionary figures like Secundinus, Auxilius and Iserninus –who appear to have had little or no contact with Saint Patrick.

 It has been argued that the missions of Palladius and Saint Patrick have become confused and conflated, and that much of the work of Palladius has been attributed wrongly to Saint Patrick.
 Palladius may have laboured in Ireland until 461, but many Patrician scholars agree that his mission in Ireland was short and that he died within a year.